Mario-LopezTelecom/web_sources/_posts/2016-07-26-nutch-hdfs-elasticsearch-on-t2micro.md

 But, at some point I realized that, randomly, one of these things happened:

-+  The elasticsearch node process was killed and I could see `org.elasticsearch.client.transport.NoNodeAvailableException: None of the configured nodes are available`.
++  The elasticsearch process was killed and I could see `org.elasticsearch.client.transport.NoNodeAvailableException: None of the configured nodes are available` on the stack traces.
 If I tried to start it again, I could even see on the terminal: `java.lang.OutOfMemoryError`.
 +  `Error: unable to create new native thread Container killed by the ApplicationMaster.
 Container killed on request.
 Exit code is 143 Container exited with a non-zero exit code 143`.
 +  "Slave1" t2.micro instance disappeared from the "Nodes" page on the ResourceManager web UI (and running `jps` on its terminal will show no sign of the NodeManager running).